ThorstenDoherr/brain/README.md

 ## Version history

+2023.05.12
+* Recompiled and tested the MAC plugin on a M1 machine (still no MP support for MAC).

 2021.05.18
 * The new **norm** command allows for specific normalization of groups of variables.
 * The **nonorm** option of the **define** command skips normalization and testing.